erwinkn/pulse-ui-tutorial/README.md

     )
 ```

+Currently, Pulse rerenders the full application on every state change.
+Soon, Pulse will be optimized to only rerender the components affected by the state change.

+---

 By default, a component's identity is tied to its position in the Pulse element tree.
 In the example above, the two toggles are identified by their position.

 However, in cases where components may change position, for example when iterating over a list or when the user can reorder items, we want to preserve a component's state even if it moves around.
 For this, we can use **component keys**.